 This subject is designed for students with a sound background in physics, whose interests lie mainly in applications of physics to systems in the physical sciences, technology or engineering.
-Topics include:
+Physics 2: Physical Science and Technology introduces calculus techniques to the study of the range of principles and applications presented.

 Fluids: water and air pressure, breathing, hydraulics, flight (pressure in fluids, buoyancy, fluid flow, viscosity, surface tension).